Dependency Loops¶

 Some domains need more than "is there a cycle?".

-If the dependency graph is acyclic, you may also want a dependency order for later processing, code generation, or evaluation.
-The same graph view that helps with cycle detection is often the right basis for that second step as well.
+If the graph is acyclic, you may also want a dependency order for later processing, code generation, or evaluation.
+The same graph view used for cycle detection is often the right basis for that second step.

 When to use this pattern¶